Mallory Notting

 Specialist Expertise

-- Qualitative Data Collection and Analysis: Advanced skills in qualitative research methods, thematic analysis, and distilling complex findings into meaningful insights
+- Qualitative Data Collection and Analysis: Advanced skills in developing and implementing qualitative methods to identify and interpret insights

-- Evaluation Framework Development: Expertise in developing and implementing tailored evaluation frameworks and approaches for diverse contexts
+- Evaluation Framework Development: Expertise developing and implementing tailored evaluation frameworks and approaches for diverse contexts

 - Large-Scale Evaluation Management: Proven ability to coordinate complex, multi-year evaluations with multiple stakeholders